-We intend to encourage and promote an appreciation and understanding of heritage .
+We aim to encourage and promote an appreciation and understanding of heritage .

-We practice traditional agricultural skills and buildings as well as of early crafts, arts and technology so that this knowledge might not be lost but preserved.
+We practice traditional skills and building as well as of early crafts, arts, and technology so that this knowledge might not be lost but preserved.

-In the process, as wide a range of people as possible will be involved in our projects – from local communities and schools to national and international members, whether as visitors or as practical volunteers.
+In the process, as wide a range of people as possible are involved in our projects – from local communities and schools to national and international members, whether as visitors or as practical volunteers.

-Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artefacts, items and equipment, we bring the experience of history to life.
+Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artifacts, items and equipment, we bring the experience of history to life.
 As costumed interpretation to a live audience or contributors to multimedia projects , to camera appearances and education days we share a passion for the past.

-Whether presenting an educational demonstration to schools, creating a heritage event for a historic site, museum, community history celebration or faire History Matters provides a complete service that is tailored to the clients needs.
+Whether presenting an educational demonstration to schools, creating a heritage event for a historic site, museum, community history celebration or fair History Matters provides a complete service that is tailored to the client's needs.

 The past should be explored not only through destruction (excavation) but also through creation (experiments and experiences)